datalab-org/guillemot/README.md

 ### Tool Usage

-The app includes a dummy tool that the AI can call when appropriate.
-Try asking questions like:
+Currently includes a dummy tool as a placeholder.
+Responds to:
 - "Can you use a tool to get some data?"
 - "Please call the dummy tool with 'test query'"